 Tip #4: You can utilize PFA even if you are double-heading with another engine, regardless of whether it is equipped with ProtoSounds or PFA.
 If the engine isn't equipped with PFA, the only thing to remember is that you not turn up the transformer throttle very high when entering the reverse state found in Event 3.
-If the throttle is set too high, then the second locomotive will begin vibrating on the track as its motors will be turning in the reverse state since engines not equipped with PFA cannot disable the reverse state and will thus continue powering their own motors.
+If the throttle is set too high, then the second locomotive will begin vibrating on the track as its motors will be turning in the reverse state and will thus continue powering their own motors.
 If your second engine is equipped with PFA, it can be disabled by entering RESET function 28.
 See the section on programming RESET functions on page 17 of this manual to disable PFA.